Xinhua – China, World, Business, Sports, Entertainment, Photos and Video

 Doom-mongers on the Chinese economy have relentless energy to question the country's performance, but a string of upbeat economic data should give them the chance to take a break.

-Uncertainty remains over Samsung's wish to restore consumer trust after Note 7 debacle
+Universal's "Split" tops box office for second time

-Thriller film "Split" tops weekend box office
+Trump's refugee ban sparks protests before White House, at over 30 U.S. airports

 Special Reports